 This course has no prerequisites.
 Students who have had some junior high science or world history may find the course easier than those who have not had much science or history yet, but a dedicated student should be able to complete all course work satisfactorily.

-You should have some basic introduction to solving an equation, so that you understand how to use an equation in the form Fe = kQq/r2 if you are given values for k, q, Q and r.
+You should understand how to express decimal fractions, proportions and ratios, and have a basic introduction to solving an equation, so that you understand how to calculate Fe if you have an equation in the form Fe = kQq/r2 and you are given values for k, q, Q and r.
+Most pre-Algebra courses will cover these topics.
 Otherwise, we do some work with graphs and tables of data, but no knowledge of the quadratic equation or trigonometry is necessary.

 This is hard to answer without knowing how fast you read and how good your study habits are.
 For each discussion session, you will need to

 - read and be prepared to discuss my online Web Lectures for both the history and science sections of the course

 - read and be prepared to discuss additional Web-based readings (this varies with the topic)

 - write a short essay (less than 200 words), which you will post to the Moodle bulletin board prior to chat,